 What We Believe

 We believe that all people should be given the opportunity to reach their full potential.
-Through the structure of the Miss Amazing pageant and other Miss Amazing programs, we hope to give girls and women with disabilities that opportunity.
-In an atmosphere built around encouragement and support, we believe the Miss Amazing pageant can bring the community together and encourage further inclusion for individuals with special needs.
+Through the Miss Amazing Pageant and other Miss Amazing programs, we hope to give girls and women with disabilities that opportunity.
+In an atmosphere built around encouragement and support, we believe the Miss Amazing Pageant can bring the community together and encourage further inclusion for individuals with special needs.

 Jordan Somerʼs Creation